PyChina/weekly/content/Issue/issue-19.md

 - [Teena](https://github.com/zacharyvoase/teena) (github.com)
-From the readme “Teena aims to be a collection of ports of UNIX and Linux syscalls to pure Python, with an emphasis on performance and correctness.”.
+From the readme "Teena aims to be a collection of ports of UNIX and Linux syscalls to pure Python, with an emphasis on performance and correctness.".
 Teena allows you to call systems calls directly from your python code.
 Currently implemented are tee and splice calls with more to come soon.

 - [pyburrow](http://mobilewebup.com/software/pyburrow/) (mobilewebup.com)